FranciscaOrtizRuiz/wins_postgraduate/README.md

 In this repository you will find useful resources for Women in Network Sciences (WiNS) during their postgraduates.

-🖊 Author/Maintainer: **Repository maintain by Postgraduate Committe of WiNS council**.
-If you would like to add information, or suggest some changes, please contact Francisca Ortiz (Postgraduate rep) by email:
-**<franortizruiz@gmail.com>**.

 If this is your first time looking into network science, please visit the next respository [“Starting with networks”](https://github.com/FranciscaOrtizRuiz/wins_startingwithnetworks)